-Pursuant to investment advisory agreements, the Adviser provides the Fund with investment research and advice and furnishes the Fund with an investment program consistent with the Fund's investment objectives and policies, subject to the oversight of the Board of Trustees.
+Pursuant to an investment advisory agreement, the Adviser provides the Fund with investment research and advice and furnishes the Fund with an investment program consistent with the Fund's investment objective and policies, subject to the oversight of the Board of Trustees.
 The Adviser determines which portfolio securities will be purchased or sold, arranges for the placing of orders for the purchase or sale of portfolio securities, selects brokers or dealers to place those orders, maintains books and records with respect to the Fund's securities transactions and reports to the Board of Trustees on the Fund's investments and performance.

 The Adviser is located at 5901 College Boulevard, Suite 400, Overland Park, Kansas 66211.
 The Adviser specializes in energy investing across the energy value chain, including infrastructure and MLPs.
-The Adviser was formed in October 2002 to provide portfolio management services to institutional and high-net-worth investors seeking professional management of their MLP investments.
-As of March 31, 2025, the Adviser had approximately \$9.6 billion of client assets under management.
+The Adviser was formed in October 2002 to provide portfolio management services to institutional and high-net-worth investors seeking professional management of their master limited partnership ("MLP") investments.
+As of May 31, 2025, the Adviser had approximately \$8.9 billion of client assets under management.
 The Adviser's Investment Committee is comprised of four individuals.

 The Adviser is indirectly controlled by Lovell Minnick Partners LLC ("Lovell Minnick") and is an indirect wholly-owned subsidiary of Tortoise Parent Holdco LLC ("Tortoise").
-Tortoise holds multiple wholly-owned essential asset and income-oriented SEC-registered investment advisers.
 An entity formed by Lovell Minnick owned by certain private funds sponsored by Lovell Minnick and a group of institutional co-investors owns a controlling interest in Tortoise.
 Certain employees in the Tortoise complex own interests in Tortoise.